 Harrowden Turf is better known for its products than its people but did you know that there are some incredibly talented people on our team?
-This news is from Harvest Field Manager Harry Seal who recently represented England in the FITASC Sporting Clay Shooting Championship.
+Our Harvest Field Manager Harry Seal represented England recently in the FITASC Sporting Clay Shooting Championship.

 We’re proud of all of our employees but from time to time we’re surprised at their hidden talents.
 Take Harry Seal for example.
 At just 25 years old, he is Captain of the England Clay Pigeon Shooting Team.